zkcryptobro/hiero-solo-action/README.md

 The action creates an account on the network that contains 10,000,000 hbars.
 All information about the account is stored as output to the github action.

+A good example on how the action is used can be found at the [hedera-enterprise project action](https://github.com/OpenElements/hedera-enterprise/blob/main/.github/workflows/maven.yml).
+Here the action is used to create a temporary network that is than used to execute tests against the network.

 ## Inputs

 The GitHub action takes the following inputs: